ml5js/ml5-library/README.md

 ## Usage

+Before getting started with ml5.js, review our [Code of Conduct](https://github.com/ml5js/Code-of-Conduct).
 There are several ways you can use the ml5.js library: